$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Ubiquitous exotica

 \begin{theorem}[Theorem A of \cite{AR16}] Let $M$ and $M'$ be smooth 4-manifolds and let $F \colon M\to M'$ be a homeomorphism whose restriction to the boundary is a diffeomorphism that does not extend to a diffeomorphism $M\to M'$.
 Then $M$ $($resp.\ $M')$ contains a smooth codimension $0$ submanifold~$V$ $($resp.\ $V')$ which is orientation-preserving homotopy equivalent to $M$ $($resp.\ $M')$ such that $V$ is homeomorphic but not diffeomorphic to $V'$. \end{theorem}

-Note that $V$ and $V'$ necessarily have nonempty boundaries since they are codimension zero submanifolds of manifolds with boundary.
+If $\partial M$ and $\partial M'$ are nonempty, then $V$ and $V'$ necessarily also have nonempty boundaries since they are codimension zero submanifolds of manifolds with boundary.
 We remark that Akbulut-Ruberman's theorem is only stated when $M$ is diffeomorphic to $M'$ (hence by applying a reference identification, they can in fact just call both manifolds $M$).
 However their proof works verbatim when $M$ and $M'$ are just homeomorphic smooth manifolds, which is the hypothesis we take above.
-Additionally, Akbulut-Ruberman do not include the emphasis that the homotopy equivalence is orientation preserving, but this follows immediately from their proof.